isomerpages/mlaw-corp/_covid19/19-Construction.md

 **b.
 What reliefs under the Act are applicable to me, the contractor or supplier?**

-* If you are unable to perform your obligations due to COVID-19, the other party to the contract cannot commence or continue court proceedings or insolvency proceedings against you during the prescribed period (i.e. up to 19 October 2020).
+* If you are **unable to perform your obligations due to COVID-19**, the other party to the contract cannot commence or continue court proceedings or insolvency proceedings against you during the prescribed period (i.e. up to 19 October 2020).

 * In addition, you will not be liable for breach of contract or damages for the inability to perform the obligation until the expiry of the prescribed period, if the inability was materially caused by COVID-19.